-FoundationOne®CDx is the only FDA-approved companion diagnostic clinically validated and optimized for detecting mutations leading to MET exon 14 skipping (METex14) in metastatic non-small cell lung cancer (mNSCLC)2
+FoundationOne®CDx is the FDA-approved companion diagnostic clinically validated and optimized for detecting mutations leading to mesenchymal-epithelial transition (MET) exon 14 skipping (METex14) in metastatic non-small cell lung cancer (mNSCLC)2

 The complex biological structure of METex14 requires a test that is specifically designed for its detection3,4

 Skipping of exon 14 of MET is due to DNA mutations at splice sites, which flank this exon5